Type I OI

 Children with Type I OI may have feeding problems, including difficulty chewing and swallowing foods of different textures.
 Adults with Type I OI may experience gastric reflux.
 Nutrition counseling can address both types of problems.
 A nutritionist can design a diet that is rich in nutrients but will not cause obesity.

-Although the Food and Drug Administration (FDA) has not approved any medications for the treatment of OI, clinical trials are currently studying several bisphosphonate medications.
+Although the U.S. Food and Drug Administration (FDA) has not approved any medications for the treatment of OI, clinical trials are currently studying several bisphosphonate medications.

 Most clinical trials initially accepted only children severely affected with OI.
 Over the years, some trials have expanded to include children who are moderately and mildly affected as well as those who have three or more major fractures in a year.
 To date, there is not enough evidence that bisphosphonates are helpful for children with mild OI to recommend this treatment for all children.
 However, the individual child’s bone density and fracture history may warrant treatment with bisphosphonates.
 Doctors must use their clinical judgment before prescribing “off-label” bisphosphonates for OI.
 Research on this issue continues.